junxit/us-congress-bills-114/metadata.md

 - 2015-03-24 — Introduced in House
 - 2015-03-24 — Introduced in House
 - 2015-03-24 — Referred to the House Committee on Natural Resources.
+- 2015-04-07 — Referred to the Subcommittee on Indian, Insular and Alaska Native Affairs.
+- 2016-06-14 — Committee Consideration and Mark-up Session Held.
+- 2016-06-14 — Subcommittee on Indian, Insular and Alaska Native Affairs Discharged.
+- 2016-06-15 — Committee Consideration and Mark-up Session Held.
+- 2016-06-15 — Ordered to be Reported by Unanimous Consent.
+- 2016-09-06 — Placed on the House Calendar, Calendar No. 138.
+- 2016-09-06 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-720.
+- 2016-09-06 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-720.